sailself/TelegramGroupHelperBot/README.md

 2. Grounds its response in the search results
 3. Provides a factual, up-to-date answer
 4. Includes citations where appropriate

+## Image Understanding

+The bot leverages Gemini's advanced image understanding capabilities to:

+- Analyze photos shared in the group
+- Answer questions about image content
+- Fact-check claims in images or captions
+- Detect objects and scenes in photos
+- Process multiple image formats (JPEG, PNG, WEBP, HEIC, HEIF)

+Simply reply to an image with `/q What's in this picture?` or `/factcheck` to analyze visual content.

 ## Database Management